Article Badge Image

 Even with a high deductible health insurance plan, certain expenses are covered 100%.
 These include physicals, vaccinations, mammograms, and colonoscopies.

-There’s also an option to combine your high deductible health plan with a health savings plan.
-With this type of savings account, you’ll set pre-tax money aside, which you can use to pay for qualified medical expenses.
+Combining your high deductible health plan with a health savings plan is also an option.
+With this type of savings account, you'll set pre-tax money aside, which you can use to pay for qualified medical expenses.
 These expenses include your deductible and coinsurance.

 You can decide how much to save in this account.

-However, you can only set up an HSA if you’re enrolled in a high deductible health plan.
-You can purchase these plans on your own or through your employer’s group health plan.
+However, you can only set up an HSA if enrolled in a high-deductible health plan.
+You can purchase these plans independently or through your employer's group health plan.

 Final Word